Images on item pages can be square, landscape or portrait format.

 (There are lots of free apps you can use to reduce image sizes or compress photos, like https://bulkresizephotos.com/)

 Ideal image formats and sizes on Folksy

-- Use a square image measuring around 1000 x 1000 pixels as the main (first) image for your listing.
-Images at 1200 x 1200 pixels or even 2400 x 2400 pixels are usually absolutely fine too.
-(This makes it easier for us to share your images on our social media channels and in our newsletter).
+- Use a square image measuring at least 1000 x 1000 pixels as the main (first) image for your listing.
+(Square images are easier to share on our social media channels and in our newsletter).

 - The rest of your images can be any shape (square, wide or tall) but think about including one tall one as these work particularly well on Pinterest, which helps if you are pinning a product image directly from your Folksy shop to Pinterest (see how to do that here)